ElDocWho/about_me/readme.md

-#Learning Journal Repository
+#About Me
 **Author** Fortunato Maycotte
 **Date** March 8, 2017

 **Description**
-  This is a repository that contains about me
+  This is a repository that contains  information about me.